zhousarah/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 ##### [RHEL PAYG](#tab/ahbRhelPayg)
 ##### RHEL PAYG offers that are ABH eligible:
-**Note: all of the RHEL PAYG eligible offers must have Red Hat, Inc. as the publisher.**
+**All of the RHEL PAYG eligible offers must have Red Hat, Inc. as the publisher.**

 The names of the eligible offers are listed below, with links to them in the Azure Marketplace.
 Within these offers, the associated images will be described as 'Pay-As-You-Go'.